daniel-rhoades/hippo-tomcat-template/README.md

 1. Build a Hippo project;
 2. Setup a Hippo Content Repository;
 3. Create a environment properties file to store the Content Repository database connection information;
-4. Start the hippo-tomcat-template container with appropriate parameters.
+4. Start a Docker container using the `danielrhoades/hippo-tomcat-template` image with appropriate parameters.

 ### Build a Hippo project